 Interestingly, I have noticed that, with the advances in ultrasound, MRI, and other imaging processes, there are several reports of gout-induced shoulder damage.
 This does not help us much at the moment, because, by the time the shoulder problems show up on most imaging equipment, the damage has been done, and the shoulder joints are damaged.
 Medical literature has many cases of gout in the shoulder, but it is far from common.
 I guess in many cases, it does not get reported, because medical personnel have not recognized it as gout.

-If you have any experience of gout in your shoulder, please share your questions, opinions, and experiences below.
+If you have any experience of gout in your shoulder, please share your questions, opinions, and experiences in the gout forum.

 Leave Do you have Gout In Your Shoulder to read Gout In Shoulder Facts.